ausd-io/ausd/modules/ecash-coinselect/README.md

 2.2.1

--   Add stub type declarations file so `ecash-coinselect` can be used by typescript projects [diff](https://reviews.bitcoinabc.org/D15997)
+-   Add stub type declarations file so `auscash-coinselect` can be used by typescript projects [diff](https://reviews.bitcoinabc.org/D15997)

 ## License [MIT](LICENSE)